What is a Fallen Angel?

 2. Expenditure Reduction

 The most common recovery strategy for a struggling company is to implement cost reduction measures.
 Cost reduction may involve limiting expenditures on resources, laying off personnel, or reducing benefits.
 A company may limit resource expenditures by successfully negotiating lower costs from suppliers.
-It may also terminate the services of some of its employees whose services are less critical in the production process.
+It may also terminate the services of some employees whose services are less critical in the production process.
 Automating some of the production processes can help in reducing the number of employees attached to these departments.
 A firm can also slash benefits such as pension or healthcare obligations until it undergoes full recovery.

 3. Changes in Capital Deployment